minhthien95/kidlearning/Source/README.md

-# redux-kpt
-Clone it to your machine. run
+# KidLearning clone it to your machine. run

 npm install
 webpack -w